ysholqamy/email_juggler/README.md

 ### Message Status
 In a better version, the delivery status of each message should be persisted, and clients should be able to query the status of a message in the system.

-# Security
-Currently, the service does not imploy any security measures like authenticating the sender.
-A bearer authentication scheme would be suitable.

 ## Production API